-Research in the lab is organized into three interconnected themes that tackle the different angles of this overall goal.
-They are nicely illustrated by the “bullseye” graph below.
+Research in the lab is organized into four interconnected themes that tackle the different angles of this overall goal.

 Our work on transcription factor binding logic started with a basic question that we believed would hold the key to a priori prediction of transcription factor binding: why do transcription factors bind to only a small fraction (~1-10%) of the genomic instances of their binding motifs?
 Answering this question using the existing state-of-the-art tool, ChIP-seq, was untenable given that every cell type expresses hundreds of transcription factors, making their ChIP-seq profiling technically impractical.
 Instead, we sought a single experimental approach that could reveal the binding patterns of hundreds of transcription factors at once.
 In concert with David Gifford’s computational lab, we found such a technique in DNase-seq, in which each transcription factor leaves a signature “profile,” allowing us to train a machine learning algorithm to predict the binding patterns of over 700 transcription factors from a single experimental dataset at equivalent accuracy to ChIP-seq for each transcription factor.